 - You’re sliding your SmarTrip over the sensor too quickly.
 Patience.
 Place your card directly on to the sensor till it reads and deducts the fare amount.
 Personally, I quickly wave my card over the sensor twice.
 That works too.

 - You paid the wrong fare.
 Don’t fight with the turnstile.
-Just go to the exit fare booth and pay the balance.
+Just go to the exit fare machine and pay the balance.
 PLEASE don’t try and slip through after the person ahead of you.

 - This reason is less common, but there could be something wrong with your card (paper or SmarTrip.)
 Have the station manager issue you a new card.